 Though similar in concept, the Transferor Amount requirement described above, when expressed as a percentage relative to the Required Transferor Amount Percentage, is calculated on a basis that is different from that of the Seller's Interest Percentage.
 The Transferor Amount percentage is calculated by dividing the Transferor Amount by the aggregate outstanding dollar amount of principal receivables in the issuing entity.
 The Seller's Interest Percentage is calculated, as defined in the U.S. Risk Retention Requirements, by dividing the Transferor Amount by the aggregate unpaid principal balance of all outstanding investor asset-backed security interests in the issuing entity.
-The Seller's Interest Percentage should generally be higher than the Transferor Amount percentage because the denominator used to determine the Seller's Interest Percentage should be smaller than the denominator used to calculate the Transferor Amount percentage.
+The Seller's Interest Percentage because the denominator used to determine the Seller's Interest Percentage should be smaller than the denominator used to calculate the Transferor Amount percentage.